Township Assessing

 FREQUENTLY ASKED QUESTIONS

-TERMINOLOGY IMPORTANT TO KNOW
+IMPORTANT TERMINOLOGY TO KNOW

 TRUE CASH VALUE (TCV) = The value that represents the estimated market value.
 The True Cash Value is a combination of the estimated land value and cost of improvements new less depreciation.
 True Cash Values are estimated using the Mass Appraisal process.
 The Mass Appraisal Process involves a sales study of arms-length transactions of properties that have sold within the previous 2 years (Studies are from April 1-March 31 for the previous 2 years).